Moving Abroad from The UK | What to Do with Your House

-Moving abroad is an exciting experience if the opportunity arises.
-It offers the chance to immerse yourself into a new environment and culture.
-However, it also comes with its own challenges, one of which is deciding what to do with your house.
+Moving abroad from the UK is an exciting experience if the opportunity arises.
+It offers the chance to immerse yourself in a new environment and culture.
+However, it also comes with its own challenges, one of which is deciding what to do with your house in your home country.
 If you own a home, you might be wondering whether to sell it, rent it out or leave it vacant.
-We discuss the various options available to you when it comes to your house if you’re planning on moving abroad.
+We discuss options available to you when it comes to your house if you’re planning on leaving the UK from your house and moving abroad, and want to reduce the cost of living burdens back in the UK.

 Selling your house is an option if you need the funds to finance your move or if you don’t want to worry about maintaining your property.

-If you decide to sell your house, you need to factor in the costs involved, such as estate agent fees, clearance, and relocation costs.
-You also need to consider the local market conditions and the demand for your type of property.
+If you decide to sell your house, you need to factor in the costs involved.
+Such as estate agent fees, clearance, and relocation costs and possibly fees around closing or international banking transfers if you’re moving funds abroad.
+You also need to consider the local market conditions and the demand for your type of property, and whether selling at that time is a good idea.

-If you plan to sell after moving abroad then ensure you find a good estate agent experienced in handling house sales without the vendor being in the country.
+If you plan to sell after moving abroad from the UK, please make sure you find a good estate agent.
+That person has experience in handling house sales without the seller being in the country.

 When it comes to your property, avoid complications by preparing the property for sale well in advance.
 Give yourself ample time to make necessary upgrades and fixes.

-If time is of the essence, focus on improving your property’s value by completing the required repairs and updates and be aware of what not to fix.
-Make sure all your bills are up to date and conduct a thorough inspection, so your home is in a good selling state before its listed for sale.
+If time is of the essence, focus on improving your property’s value by completing the required repairs and updates.
+But also be aware of what not to fix.
+Make sure all your bills are up to date and conduct a thorough inspection.
+So your home is in a good selling state before it’s listed for sale.

 Renting out your house is an option if you want to keep your property and generate rental income.
-However, renting out your home can also be a daunting task, especially if you are new to the process and even more so if you are not in the country.
+However, renting out your home can also be a daunting task.
+Especially if you are new to the process and even more so if you are not in the country long term.

 The first step in renting out your house, is to research and select an agent that specialises in lettings.
 Look for an agent who is knowledgeable about the rental market in your area.
 They must also be aware of the legalities you as landlord will adhere to when renting your house.